Shoulder fracture (proximal humerus)

 If you have a desk-based job, you can return as soon as you feel able to.
 If you have a physical job you will usually be able to return at around 12 weeks.

-Proximal humerus exercises and what to expect
+Exercises and what to expect

 0-3 weeks

 Try and spend as much time as possible out of the sling.
-Here are some exercises you should start trying little and often throughout the day, to get your muscles gently working and prevent your shoulder getting stiff.
-It is normal for the exercises to feel uncomfortable, but you should avoid pushing into pain.
-You should hear from the physiotherapy department regarding your first appointment.
+Below you will find exercises you should start trying little and often throughout the day, to get your muscles gently working and prevent your shoulder getting stiff.

 3-6 weeks